-Good equestrians don’t just love to ride horses, they also truly love and care about the wellbeing of the animal.
+Good equestrians don’t just enjoy riding horses, they also truly love and care about the wellbeing of the animal.
 Therefore, we can only hope that horses don’t hate being ridden.
 I sure hope my horse doesn’t see me coming with the saddle and think, “Oh no, oh no, oh no!”
-But I have met a number of horses that have this hoof-jerk reaction to the very site of riding tack.
+But I have met a number of horses who have this hoof-jerk reaction to the very sight of riding tack.

 Then, there are other horses that can be ridden bareback, with no bridle over large fences with ease and grace.
 Instantly the incredibly talented and gentle rider Alycia Burton comes to mind.
 It’s clear watching the body language of her horse that he is enjoying himself and at ease.

 So, what makes a horse content under saddle?

 - Comfortable tack that is properly fit and doesn’t pinch, pull, or restrict movement in any way